Pomeranian lovers; Unfortunately, there lots of what I refer to as fake Pomeranian blogs on the internet.

 People behind these fake dog blogs couldn’t care less about your Pomeranian’s well-being or health.

-If you go to a site and read unusual tips for looking after your Pomeranian puppies, it’s critical that you check your facts with a legitimate source.
-Two reputable sites are aaha.org and avma.org and you’ll get answers to all your questions.
+If you go to a site and read unusual tips for looking after your Pomeranian puppies, you must check your facts with a legitimate source.
+Two reputable sites are aaha.org and avma.org; you’ll get answers to all your questions.

-I ask all Pomeranian parents, for the health of their Pom dogs to check any advice obtained from these type of fake pet blogs with an authority source.
+I ask all Pomeranian parents, for the health of their Pom dogs, to check any advice obtained from these types of fake pet blogs with an authority source.

-One such fake Pomeranian blog is even attempting to sell a pom health book.
+One fake Pomeranian blog is even attempting to sell a Pom health book.
 How dangerous is this?

-There are some fake dog blogs that can be harder to identify, but if you look for clues you have read in this article, it will give you a greater opportunity for spotting fakes.
+Some fake dog blogs can be harder to identify, but if you look for clues you have read in this article, it will give you a greater opportunity for spotting fakes.

 I created Pomeranian Headquarters in 1999 to share my passion, experience, and knowledge of Pomeranians.

 Back then, you couldn’t find any real sites with comprehensive (and accurate) information about Pomeranians.
-I made the decision to make my own website, and I enjoyed the process while learning a lot as I went along.
+I decided to make my website, and I enjoyed the process while learning a lot as I went along.

 Conclusion

-The amount of fake Pomeranian dog blogs and other pet blogs with reworded, and often incorrect, Pomeranian dog information popping up on the internet is worrying.
+The amount of fake Pomeranian dog blogs, fake bloggers, and other pet blogs with reworded, often incorrect, Pomeranian dog information popping up on the internet is worrying.

 For the safety and health of your Pomeranian dog, please take the knowledge from this article on how to spot a fake Pomeranian blog and spread the word.